 Calculate how long it takes to pay off credit card debt and total interest cost.
 See how increasing monthly payments can save you thousands in interest.

 Making only minimum payments on a $5,000 credit card balance at 20% APR can take over 15 years and cost thousands of dollars in interest.
-This calculator shows you exactly how much you can save by increasing your monthly payment above the minimum.
+This calculator shows you exactly how much you can save by increasing your monthly payment.

 This credit card payoff calculator projects how long it will take to eliminate your credit card balance given a fixed monthly payment amount and APR.
 The methodology uses iterative monthly balance calculations, applying the monthly periodic rate to the remaining balance and subtracting the payment to arrive at the new balance.
 It continues this calculation month by month until the balance reaches zero, counting the total months required.
 Real-world use cases include creating a debt payoff plan, comparing the impact of paying minimums vs. larger amounts, and motivating behavioral change by showing exactly how much extra payments save.
 Key limitations include the assumption of a fixed interest rate (rates can change with prime rate adjustments), no allowance for new charges being added to the card during payoff, and no consideration of promotional balance transfer offers that could accelerate payoff.
 The calculator does not account for rewards earned or annual fees.
 Understanding payoff timelines is critical because carrying credit card balances is one of the most expensive ways to borrow money, with interest rates that can exceed 20-30% APR.